snakwing/Twister_individual/README.md

    This MATLAB code provides inputs for the SolveTorsionSimplyConnectedRod.m MATLAB code with a set of anti-clockwise coordinates for each width thickness, which in turn outputs a value for the torsion constant K and its associated error.
 The value for K is output as "J" by the SolveTorsionSimplyConnectedRod.m code.

-2. **secondandFourthPolarMomentsofArea.nb**
+2. **secondandFourthPolarMomentsofArea_Orig.nb, secondandFourthPolarMomentsofArea_Thick.nb, secondandFourthPolarMomentsofArea_Thin.nb**

-   This Mathematica code takes the coordinates of the custom polygon in terms of the heights and widths of the core and wings respectively, and outputs the area of the core, the area of the wings, the Second Polar Moments of Area of the core and wings, and the Fourth Polar Moments of Area of the core and the wings.
+   These Mathematica codes take the coordinates of each variation of the custom polygon (original, thick, thin) in terms of the heights and widths of the core and wings respectively, and outputs the area of the core, the area of the wings, the Second Polar Moments of Area of the core and wings, and the Fourth Polar Moments of Area of the core and the wings.

 3. **substitute_epsilon_solve_tau.py**